phani-sudo/build-guide-1/topic/k2c-qli-build-ga/github_workflow_options.rst

 Workflow options
 -------------------------

-There are two workflows for registered users to set up, sync, and build Qualcomm Linux with GitHub as described in the following table:
+The two workflows for registered users to set up, sync, and build Qualcomm Linux with GitHub are described in the following table:

 .. flat-table::
     :header-rows: 1